-26 Support actions for External 2022 Relevant J Moderate GOOD: On track or complete with outcomes in line with increasing the uptake Transport and schemes (no expectations of active transport to Travel carried out change) reduce emissions successfully and Griarige) Various areas of work relevant to this action are being progressed. particularly within in line with their This includes a potential GP referral scheme with Public Health, marginalised groups, specific which would include targeting marginalised groups, such as people in and improve health objectives.
+26 Support actions for External 2022 Relevant 4 Moderate GOOD: On track or complete with outcomes in line with increasing the uptake Transport and schemes (no expectations of active transport to Travel carried out change) reduce emissions successfully and oago/ Various areas of work relevant to this action are being progressed. particularly within in line with their This includes a potential GP referral scheme with Public Health, marginalised groups, specific which would include targeting marginalised groups, such as people in and improve health objectives.
 DfT deprived areas with high levels of health inequality (application for and wellbeing for all.
 Capability Fund this pilot scheme was unsuccessful).
 Smart Rider cycle safety funded work schemes for school children and adult cycle training are delivered by completed and the Council's coordinated by the road safety team. findings implemented.
 The Council has secured funding from Round 1 of the DfT Capability Carbon savings Fund to undertake a range of feasibility studies supporting the resulting from D2N2's Local Cycle and Walking Infrastructure Plan. projects captured where Rural Action Derbyshire's Wheels to Work programme provides possible. moped and bike information, training and loans to help people access work training or education.
 Revenue and Capital funding for this programme is confirmed until March 2024.

-27 Continue to support External 2022 Delivery plan in ✓ High GOOD: On track or complete with outcomes in line with the above average Transport and place and being (no expectations growth of zero Travel progressed in change) emissions vehicle line with onango, EV charge point work is ongoing.
-A consultant has completed a study ownership in the established into potential demand across the county and to assess the preferred country by establishing targets and locations and types of charge points needed to meet this demand. public private objectives, with This project involves working with the District and Borough councils, investment DCC with a series of workshops undertaken.
-Consultants have begun the partnerships to responsibilities process of soft market testing with commercial suppliers.
-A full time develop a network of and role clearly Lower Emissions Vehicle Infrastructure Project Officer is also due to mixed speed public defined.
-EV start work for the council in October to drive further progress.
-The charging and hydrogen numbers tracked Council is currently working with a consortium, led by CENEX but infrastructure, which is against target. also including DCC, Karshare and Co-Charger, looking at shared EV affordable, consistent, Carbon savings and EV Chargepoint ownership in a rural setting, concentrating on accessible and user resulting from Buxton and Hope communities.
-As a result, £100k funding has been friendly for residents projects secured from Midlands Connect to develop and implement the and visitors. captured where project. possible.
-Low Carbon Mobility Task Force (through D2N2) is looking at hydrogen fuel and technology opportunities, which the Council is involved in.
+27 Continue to support the above average growth of zero emissions vehicle ownership in the country by establishing public private investment partnerships to develop a network of mixed speed public charging and hydrogen infrastructure, which is affordable, consistent, accessible and user friendly for residents and visitors.
+External Transport and Travel 2022 Delivery plan in place and being progressed in line with established targets and objectives, with DCC responsibilities and role clearly defined.
+EV numbers tracked against target.
+Carbon savings resulting from projects captured where possible. change) GOOD: On track or complete with outcomes in line with expectations EV charge point work is ongoing.
+A consultant has completed a study into potential demand across the county and to assess the preferred locations and types of charge points needed to meet this demand.
+This project involves working with the District and Borough councils, with a series of workshops undertaken.
+Consultants have begun the process of soft market testing with commercial suppliers.
+A full time Lower Emissions Vehicle Infrastructure Project Officer is also due to start work for the council in October to drive further progress.
+The Council is currently working with a consortium, led by CENEX but also including DCC, Karshare and Co-Charger, looking at shared EV and EV Chargepoint ownership in a rural setting, concentrating on Buxton and Hope communities.
+As a result, £100k funding has been secured from Midlands Connect to develop and implement the project.
+Low Carbon Mobility Task Force (through D2N2) is looking at hydrogen fuel and technology opportunities, which the Council is involved in. ---- --- ------------------------------------- ------ --- --------- -- --